 Who is at risk?

-Every pregnant woman is at risk for a possible birth defect.
+No one knows for sure.
+Doctors and scientists believe that a complex mix of both genetic and environmental factors act together to cause the condition.
 In fact, 95% of neural tube defects (NTDs) occur in women with no personal or family history of NTDs.

 However, according to the Centers for Disease Control and Prevention (CDC), here are some risk factors that are known to increase the risk of an NTD: